 Sharing of nudes and semi-nudes (also known as sexting or youth produced sexual imagery) is where children share nude or semi-nude images, videos or live streams.
+'Up skirting' is now a criminal offence and sits within the category of Child-on-child

-'Up skirting' is now a criminal offence and sits within the category of Peer on Peer Abuse and is addressed in our Peer on Peer Abuse Policy (Appendix 10).
+Abuse and is addressed in our Child-on-child Abuse Policy (Appendix 10).